Photos by Paul Baker, Stadium Journey

 Devil of a Time at Arute Field

-Central Connecticut fielded their first football team in 1935.
-Since 1993 the team has competed in the FCS subdivision, and as a member of the Northeast Conference since 1996.
-The team has won five conference championships since joining the NEC.
-The Blue Devils have qualified for the NCAA tournament once, losing in the first round in 2017.
+Central Connecticut fielded its first football team in 1935.
+Since 1993, the team has competed in the FCS subdivision and as a member of the Northeast Conference since 1996.
+The team has won six conference championships since joining the NEC.
+The Blue Devils have qualified for the NCAA tournament twice, losing in the first round in 2017 and 2019.
 One Central Connecticut alumnus, Joe Costello, has played in the National Football League.

 Food & Beverage 2

 There is one concession stand on the outer concourse of Arute Field.
-It offers a basic menu, with hot dogs, burgers and nachos the primary menu items.
-A variety of snacks are also available, including pretzels, chips and assorted candy.
+It offers a basic menu featuring hot dogs, burgers, and nachos.
+A variety of snacks are also available, including pretzels, chips, and assorted candy.

 Pepsi products are sold at Arute Field.
-On chilly fall days, coffee, tea and hot chocolate are popular items.
+On chilly fall days, coffee and hot chocolate are popular choices.
 Alcoholic beverages are not offered at this on-campus facility.

 Atmosphere 3